-- (i) Discuss any suspicions of money laundering that we may have with a counterparty unless we are authorised by the Commercial Legal Advisor to do so, since we could impede a proper investigation and/or commit an offence of 'tipping off' if we fail to get prior approval from the Commercial Legal Advisor; - (ii) Conceal or disguise monies that may be the proceeds of crime.
+- (i) Discuss any suspicions of money laundering that we may have with a counterparty unless we are authorised by the Legal Director to do so.
+We could impede a proper investigation and/or commit an offence of 'tipping off' if we fail to get prior approval from the Legal Director; - (ii) Conceal or disguise monies that may be the proceeds of crime.